skj092/mask-detector/README.md

-# AIM: To Build and Object Detection model which can able to detect whether person on the image wearing mask or not.
+# AIM: To Build an Object Detection model which can able to detect whether the person on the image wearing a mask or not.

 ![image](https://user-images.githubusercontent.com/43055935/182284500-d7335b2f-54e0-45da-a548-79de6c064cdd.png)
 ![image](https://user-images.githubusercontent.com/43055935/182284606-61f6b158-7f1c-43e8-87d4-7934df7dc950.png)